flybywiresim/docs/docs/fbw-a32nx/feature-guides/autopilot-fbw.md

 ##### Autopilot

-* ❌ Engine out operations are not yet considered
+* ❌ Engine out operations are not fully considered yet
+* ❌ Autoland with one engine out is not supported

 ##### Autothrust